opentracing/opentracing.io/_docs/pages/supported-tracers.md

 ## Zipkin

 [Zipkin](http://zipkin.io/) supports OpenTracing in various languages via community contributions.
-There is an experimental [bridge from Brave (Zipkin Java) instrumentation to OpenTracing](https://github.com/openzipkin/brave-opentracing) and a [Go implementation zipkin-go-opentracing](https://github.com/openzipkin/zipkin-go-opentracing).
+There is an experimental [bridge from Brave (Zipkin Java) instrumentation to OpenTracing](https://github.com/openzipkin/brave-opentracing), a [Javascript implementation](https://github.com/costacruise/zipkin-javascript-opentracing) and a [Go implementation zipkin-go-opentracing](https://github.com/openzipkin/zipkin-go-opentracing).
 Some of Jaeger's client libraries (see below) can be configured to be compatible with Zipkin backend and wire format.

 ## Jaeger